NVIDIA/NeMo/docs/blogs/posts/2024/2024-01-parakeet.md

 * **Pre-trained checkpoints:** Ready-to-use models for inference or fine-tuning.
 * **Permissive license:** Released under CC-BY-4.0 license, model checkpoints can be used in any commercial application.

 Parakeet is a major step forward in the evolution of conversational AI.
 Its exceptional accuracy, coupled with the flexibility and ease of use offered by NeMo, empowers developers to create more natural and intuitive voice-powered applications.
-The possibilities are endless, from enhancing the accuracy of virtual assistants to enabling seamless real-time communication..
+The possibilities are endless, from enhancing the accuracy of virtual assistants to enabling seamless real-time communication.

 The Parakeet family of models achieves state-of-the-art numbers on the [HuggingFace Leaderboard](https://huggingface.co/spaces/hf-audio/open_asr_leaderboard).
 Users can try out the [parakeet-rnnt-1.1b](https://huggingface.co/nvidia/parakeet-rnnt-1.1b) firsthand at the [Gradio demo](https://huggingface.co/spaces/nvidia/parakeet-rnnt-1.1b).
 To access the model locally and explore the toolkit, visit the [NVIDIA NeMo Github page](https://github.com/NVIDIA/NeMo).

 ## Architecture Details

 Parakeet models are based on the [Fast Conformer architecture published in ASRU 2023](https://arxiv.org/abs/2305.05084).
-Fast Conformer is an optimized version of the Conformer model with 8x depthwise-separable convolutional downsampling, modified Convolution kernel size, and an efficient subsampling module.
+Fast Conformer is an optimized version of the Conformer model with 8x depthwise-separable convolutional downsampling, modified convolution kernel size, and an efficient subsampling module.
 Additionally it supports inference on very long audio segments (up to 11 hours of speech) on an A100 80GB card using Local Attention.
 The model is trained end-to-end using the Transducer decoder (RNNT) or Connectionist Temporal Classification decoder.
 For further details on long audio inference, please refer to the ICASSP 2024 paper “[Investigating End-to-End ASR Architectures for Long Form Audio Transcription](https://arxiv.org/abs/2309.09950)”.

 <figure markdown>
   ![Parakeet architecture](https://github.com/NVIDIA/NeMo/releases/download/v1.21.0/asset-post-2024-01-03-parakeet_arch.png)